jpear1/portfolio/content/projects/guitar/index.md

 pneumatic pistons that act as the "fingers" that play the guitar, which use a technique called a hammer-on (when a player slams their finger down on the string hard enough that they don't have to strum).
-The pistons are controlled by an Arduino, which in turn controlled by a Raspberry Pi, which also controlled the motor and displayed the GUI.
+The pistons are controlled by an Arduino, which is in turn controlled by a Raspberry Pi, which also controls the motor and displays the GUI.

 The guitar has a library of music in MIDI format that it knows how to play.
 It picks out the guitar part of the song, uses a pathfinding algorithm to figure